 This review is my none sponsored independent review of the Sim Panel button box.
-What is included or not in this review is my own opinion and your mileage may vary due to the ongoing driver and SCS game updates.
+What is included or not in this review is my own opinion, and your mileage may vary due to the ongoing driver and SCS game updates.

-: Windows will not install unsigned drivers, the .inf is unsigned and require elevated privileges to override windows 10 security.
+: Windows will not install unsigned drivers.
+The .inf is unsigned and requires elevated privileges to override windows 10 security.
 Even after overriding unsigned drivers, Windows did not recognize the SIM Panel.
-After 10 minutes of searching for Arduino drivers, I located the Arduino site that has correct installable drivers (link below).
-Another misleading step in the install process from AppCentrlX is to look for Other Devices in Device Manager, my Windows 10 does not have "other devices".
-The CORRECT location for my version of Windows 10 is Ports (COM &LPT) this is where the Arduino Leonardo driver will be installed to establish an Arduino Leonardo com port, mine was COM 7.
+After 10 minutes of searching for Arduino drivers, I located the Arduino site with the correct installable drivers (link is below).
+Another misleading step in the install process from AppCentrlX is to look for Other Devices in Device Manager.
+My Windows 10 does not have "other devices."
+I found the CORRECT location using Device Manager Ports (COM &LPT); this is where the Arduino Leonardo driver will be installed to establish an Arduino Leonardo com port; mine was COM 7.

-The SIM Panel: The SIM Panel is a somewhat large Plastic enclosed Button Box Controller customized for ATS/ETS2, measuring 10"w x 6"h x 4.25"d and weighs 3.75 pounds so you need to keep that in mind to accommodate installation for your Rig Setup.
-The Button Box Controller is comprised of a textured plastic matte-like finish and looks pleasing with no noticeable flexing or weakness and should mechanically last for many years.
+The SIM Panel: The SIM Panel is a somewhat large Plastic enclosed Button Box Controller customized for ATS/ETS2, measuring 10"w x 6"h x 4.25"d and weighs 3.75 pounds, so you need to keep that in mind to accommodate installation for your Rig Setup.
+The Button Box Controller is comprised of a textured plastic matte-like finish and looks pleasing with no noticeable flexing or weakness, and should mechanically last for many years.

-The rotary knobs have indents with no stops, mine have auditable clicks when turned except but for some reason the Retarder does not have auditable clicks.
+The rotary knobs have indents with no stops, with audible clicks when turned except, but for some reason, the Retarder does not have auditable clicks.
 The Rotary Knobs offer minimal resistance when turning.
-I have no serious complaints with the rotary knobs but a little loose for my taste.
-In addition to the left/right rotation of the rotary knobs, each knob offers push and thus each rotary knob can be assigned a separate function for the push feature.
-The Radio Rotary can control the volume up and down via rotation and pull up the Radio List with a push.
+I have no serious complaints about the rotary knobs.
+In addition to the left/right rotation of the rotary knobs, each knob offers a push function, and thus, you may assign each rotary knob a separate function for the push feature.
+The Radio Rotary can control the radio volume up and down via rotation and pull up the Radio List with a push if you so desire.
 Having a push feature for the rotary knobs does make them more functional.